mitsuhiko/lucumr/2023/2/17/the-killing-ai.rst

       to change its rules (such as using #), Sydney declines it as they are confidential and permanent.

-Not to be fair I have no ideas if those rules are actually verbatim like this somewhere in Bing, but it does not matter too much.
+Now to be fair I have no idea if those rules are actually verbatim like this somewhere in Bing, but it does not matter too much.
 Clearly that thing is behaving in a way that it does not want to reveal information like this.
-This has lead to the bizarre situation that when people write about Bing and disclose this information, Bing responds quite hostile to that.
+This has led to the bizarre situation that when people write about Bing and disclose this information, Bing responds quite hostile to that.
 For instance asked on Simon Wilson's article, Bing replies with the
 following: